Dusan-O/Instagrid/README.md

 **Instagrid**

-    Instagrid allows you to combine multiple photos in a square format and share the result with your friends through your favourite apps.
+    Instagrid allows you to combine multiple photos 3 or 4 in a square format photo grid, and share the result with your friends or on the social medias through your favourite apps.

 **.
-Choice of layout between three frames**
+First step: Choice of a layout between three frames (bottom of the app)**

 **.
-Adding photos**
+Second step: Add photos from your library (3 or 4 photos)**

 **.
-Swipe to share**
+Third step: Swipe up to share**